just-paja/django-admin-omni-search/README.md

 ### 3. Configure Admin Site

-Now you will need to configure your Admin Site(s) to inherit from `django_omni_search.admin.OmniSearchAdminSite`.
+Now you will need to configure your Admin Site(s) to inherit from `djangomni_search.admin.OmniSearchAdminSite`.
 If you're using the default [AdminSite](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/), you must [create a custom one](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/#overriding-default-admin-site).